Alphabet Inc (GOOGL)'s Winning Formula: Financial Metrics and Co

 - Momentum rank: 9/10

-Each one of these components is ranked and the ranks also have positive correlation with the long-term performances of stocks.
+Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks across the board and a slightly lower GF Value rank, GuruFocus assigned Alphabet Inc the GF Score of 99 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and a slightly lower but still strong GF Value rank, GuruFocus assigned Alphabet Inc the GF Score of 99 out of 100, which signals the highest outperformance potential.

-Alphabet Inc, with a market cap of $1.719 trillion and sales of $307.394 billion, is a holding company that primarily operates through its subsidiary, Google.
-Google's services, including online ads, apps, content on Google Play and YouTube, as well as hardware sales, account for nearly 90% of Alphabet's revenue.
+Alphabet Inc, with a market cap of $1.88 trillion and sales of $307.39 billion, is a holding company that primarily operates through its subsidiary, Google.
+Google services, which include online ads, Google Play, YouTube, and hardware sales, account for nearly 90% of Alphabet's revenue.
 The company's cloud computing offerings contribute over 10% to the total revenue.
 Alphabet also invests in ambitious 'moonshot' projects through its other bets segment, focusing on advancements in health, internet access, self-driving cars, and more.
+With an operating margin of 27.42%, Alphabet Inc demonstrates strong profitability and operational efficiency.

 Financial Strength Breakdown

 Alphabet Inc's Financial Strength rating is a testament to its resilient balance sheet and prudent capital management.
 The company's Interest Coverage ratio of 273.68 far exceeds Benjamin Graham's recommended threshold, indicating a strong ability to meet interest obligations.
-The Altman Z-Score of 10.98 suggests a low probability of financial distress, and a Debt-to-Revenue ratio of 0.09 indicates a strategic approach to debt management.
+An Altman Z-Score of 11.35 places Alphabet Inc well above the risk of financial distress, while a Debt-to-Revenue ratio of 0.09 shows a strategic approach to debt management, further solidifying its financial health.

 Profitability Rank Breakdown

-Alphabet Inc's Profitability Rank is exceptional, reflecting its ability to generate profits efficiently.
-The company's Operating Margin has shown a positive trend over the past five years, and its Gross Margin has consistently improved, indicating increasing operational efficiency.
-Alphabet Inc's financial health is further confirmed by a strong Piotroski F-Score and a Predictability Rank of 5 stars, providing investors with confidence in its stable performance.
+The Profitability Rank reflects Alphabet Inc's exceptional ability to generate profits.
+The company's Operating Margin has shown a steady increase over the past five years, indicating growing efficiency in converting revenue into profit.
+Alphabet's Gross Margin also demonstrates a consistent upward trend.
+The Piotroski F-Score and a Predictability Rank of 5 stars further confirm Alphabet Inc's solid financial condition and reliable operational performance.

 Growth Rank Breakdown

-Alphabet Inc's high Growth Rank underscores its commitment to business expansion.
-The company's 3-Year Revenue Growth Rate of 22.1% outperforms a majority of its industry peers.
-Alphabet Inc's EBITDA growth over the past three and five years highlights its ability to sustain growth and profitability.
+Alphabet Inc's high Growth rank underscores its commitment to business expansion.
+The company's 3-Year Revenue Growth Rate of 22.1% outperforms the majority of its industry peers.
+Alphabet Inc's EBITDA growth over the past three and five years highlights its capability to sustain growth and profitability.

 Next Steps